pahud/ecs-getting-started-workshop/README.md

 ## Build your own Dockerfile

+1. `git clone https://github.com/pahud/ecs-getting-started-workshop.git ecs-workshop` to clone this repo to local
+2. `cd ecs-workshop`
-1. prepare your `Dockerfile`
+3. view your `Dockerfile`
-2. `sudo docker build -t mycaddy .` to build your own `mycaddy:latest `docker image
+4. `sudo docker build -t mycaddy .` to build your own `mycaddy:latest `docker image
-3. run your own docker image with `sudo docker run -d -p 80:2015 mycaddy`
+5. run your own docker image with `sudo docker run -d -p 80:2015 mycaddy`
-4. reload the browser to see the changes
+6. reload the browser to see the changes